jimmac/blog.jimmac.eu/content/posts/2026-09-18-building-flatpaks-locally/index.md

 ## Installing flatpak-builder

-`flatpak-builder` isn't though.
-It is distributed on Flathub as `org.flatpak.Builder`.
+`flatpak-builder` isn't part of base OS though.
+It is distributed on [Flathub](https://flathub.org) as `org.flatpak.Builder`.
 Install it like any other Flatpak:

 ```bash
 flatpak install flathub org.flatpak.Builder